 TransIndus makes every effort to ensure our holidays have a positive environmental, social and economic impact on the local communities we visit.
-We support schools, wildlife conservation initiatives and village development projects across Asia, and favour the use of eco-friendly, responsible local hotels, lodges and guest houses along with sustainable adventure and activities.
+We support schools, wildlife conservation initiatives and village development projects across Asia and favour using eco-friendly, responsible local hotels, lodges and guest houses along with sustainable adventure and activities.

-Karunya Kindergarten, Colachel: After the devastating Boxing Day tsunami of 2004, with the aid of international donations the Lebenslicht Charitable Trust helped build a village school for orphaned children.
-TransIndus provided hot lunches for the pupils to make sure they got at least one nutritious meal a day.
-Our involvement has continued to the present time, and we are proud to report the school remains a happy, healthy community with lively children.
+Karunya Kindergarten, Colachel: After the devastating Boxing Day tsunami of 2004, with international donations, the Lebenslicht Charitable Trust helped build a village school for orphaned children.
+TransIndus provided hot lunches for the pupils to ensure they got at least one nutritious meal daily.
+Our involvement has continued to the present, and we are proud to report that the school remains a happy, healthy community with lively children.

-The Jaipur Virasat Foundation (JVF) is a charitable trust, set up in September 2002 to conserve Jaipur’s heritage, and brings together traditional creative arts and craft skills with modern market requirements to generate employment.
+The Jaipur Virasat Foundation (JVF) is a charitable trust set up in September 2002 to conserve Jaipur’s heritage and bring together traditional creative arts and craft skills with modern market requirements to generate employment.
 We encourage our clients to visit JVF workshops as part of their tours, and donations from TransIndus travellers help to sustain the Foundation’s programme.

 New Hope for Cambodian Children (NHCC), Phnom Penh

-Aid for Japan: On 11th March 2011, a major earthquake–followed soon after by a tsunami–devastated a large area of north eastern Japan.
-A little-reported legacy of the tragedy are the nearly three-hundred children who lost their parents and families in the disaster.
-Aid For Japan was set up to support the orphans and their carers, and does a terrific job helping to boost their confidence and rebuild lives by organizing summer schools and residential courses, where the children learn new skills and benefit from a range of positive experiences.
+Aid for Japan: On 11th March 2011, a major earthquake–followed soon after by a tsunami–devastated a large area of northeastern Japan.
+A little-reported legacy of the tragedy is the nearly three hundred children who lost their parents and families in the disaster.
+Aid For Japan was set up to support orphans and their carers.
+It does a terrific job helping boost their confidence and rebuild lives by organizing summer schools and residential courses, where the children learn new skills and benefit from a range of positive experiences.
 Aid for Japan also fundraises to bring them on visits to Britain, where they stay with host families and learn about British culture.
-As charity founder Akemi Solloway Tanaka explains: 'the orphans will never forget what happened to them but, with the help of our kind volunteers, we are working hard to bring some normality back to their lives.'
+As charity founder Akemi Solloway Tanaka explains: 'The orphans will never forget what happened to them, but with the help of our kind volunteers, we are working hard to bring some normality back to their lives.'
 TransIndus are delighted to support AFJ's wonderful initiatives in Japan and the UK.

-THE AIP Foundation: Vietnam’s spiralling economic growth over the past few decades has had numerous unforeseen consequences, among them a rapid increase in the number of deaths and injuries from road traffic accidents: an estimated 60 people die everyday on the country’s chaotic roads, often from entirely preventable causes.
-To reverse this trend, the Asia Injury Prevention (AIP) Foundation provides life-saving traffic safety knowledge and skills, and runs an excellent helmet donation programme in schools, backed by national poster and TV advertising campaigns.
-AIP hope to reduce child road deaths by a further 80 percent in the coming years.
+THE AIP Foundation: Vietnam’s spiralling economic growth over the past few decades has had numerous unforeseen consequences, among them a rapid increase in the number of deaths and injuries from road traffic accidents: an estimated 60 people die every day on the country’s chaotic roads, often from entirely preventable causes.
+To reverse this trend, the Asia Injury Prevention (AIP) Foundation provides life-saving traffic safety knowledge and skills and runs an excellent helmet donation programme in schools, backed by national posters and TV advertising campaigns.
+AIP hopes to reduce child road deaths by 80 per cent in the coming years.

-The Orangutan Appeal UK: Founded in 2000, this British charity, based in Surrey, is dedicated to the rehabilitation and preservation of orangutans, and the conservation of their habitat.
-The Appeal strives to protect remaining wild populations by providing support and funding for projects across Malaysian and Indonesian Borneo, and by raising awareness of the plight of this great ape across the globe.
-The OA is also authorised to work on behalf of the famous Sepilok Orangutan Rehabilitation Centre.
+The Orangutan Appeal UK: Founded in 2000, this British charity based in Surrey is dedicated to rehabilitating and preserving orangutans and conserving their habitat.
+The Appeal strives to protect remaining wild populations by providing support and funding for projects across Malaysian and Indonesian Borneo and by raising awareness of the plight of this great ape across the globe.
+The OA is also authorised to work for the famous Sepilok Orangutan Rehabilitation Centre.
 TransIndus are proud to support its ongoing work by being an official Business Partner.